-COORDINATION OF BENEFITS
+13.1 COORDINATION OF BENEFITS

 The Plan protects you and your family to the extent of covered costs incurred.
-If you are entitled to benefits from other sources, such as employer or government sponsored health plans, the retiree health plan has the right to offset against or recover from those other plans or persons so that you do not duplicate recovery of covered medical expenses.
+If you are entitled to benefits from other sources, such as employer or government sponsored health plans, the Retiree Health Plan has the right to offset against or recover from those other plans or persons so that you do not duplicate recovery of covered medical expenses.

-The retiree health plan coordinates benefits with other group health care plans to which you or your covered dependents belong.
-Other group plans are defined as benefit sources recognized for coordination of benefits and are listed below:
+The Retiree Health Plan coordinates benefits with other group health care plans to which you or your covered dependents belong.
+Other group plans are defined as benefit sources recognized for coordination of benefits and are listed below; this list is nonexclusive: